synthetic-microstructures/synthetmic/README.md

 # SynthetMic
-A Python package for generating synthetic Laguerre polycrystalline microstructures, powered by [pysdot](https://github.com/sd-ot/pysdot).
+A Python package for generating synthetic polycrystalline microstructures using Laguerre diagrams, powered by [pysdot](https://github.com/sd-ot/pysdot).

 ## Installation
 To install the latest version of the package via `pip`, run